LLyaudet/transliteration_profile_iconv/README.txt

   ({$t1, $t2}, $t1),//choose $t1
   ({$t1, $t2, $t3}, $t2)//choose $t2
 }
-As you see, the match with $t3 was just a trigger for choosing $t2 we can neither say that we prefer $t1 over $t2, nor $t2 over $t1 ; it's contextual.
+As you see, the match with $t3 was just a trigger for choosing $t2, we can neither say that we prefer $t1 over $t2, nor $t2 over $t1; it's contextual.
 That generalization is out of scope of this library for now.
-Hence we assume that we have an order of preference over the nested prefixes from the profile ;
+Hence we assume that we have an order of preference over the nested prefixes from the profile;
 and thus the only choice that gives a reason for actually writing the tuples in the profile is to take the longest possible one.